Clearance Light Replacement

 Tools required:

-• Screw gun w/ #2 square bit
+• Screw gun with a #2 square bit

 • Wire strippers